microsoft/wpa/.github/analyst_guide.md

 There are multiple reasons:

-1. **Cutting edge data science**: R is an open-source language that is known for its **active user community** and a **wide range of packages** that together enable the quick and effective implementation of data science techniques
+1. **Cutting edge data science**: R is an open-source language that is known for its active user community and a wide range of packages that together enable the quick and effective implementation of data science techniques
-2. **Reproducibility**: Code-based workflows help facilitate **reproducible analysis**, which is the notion that analysis should be built in a way that is replicable by others.
+2. **Reproducibility**: Code-based workflows help facilitate reproducible analysis, which is the notion that analysis should be built in a way that is replicable by others.
 R as a tool promotes this good practice.
 3. **Efficiency / scalability**: R scales relatively well in the context of large datasets.
 The application of functions and automated processes also help cut down routine analysis time
-4. **Integration**: If you already use R as part of your analysis toolkit, adopting the **wpa** package as part of the workflow will be seamless and easy
+4. **Integration**: If you already use R as part of your analysis toolkit, adopting this package as part of the workflow will be seamless and easy
 5. **Go beyond basic reporting**: One of the most appealing feature of R is the access it offers to a wide range of packages.
-For instance, clustering and text mining can be done very easily as part of a R workflow – which are both available from the **wpa** package
+For instance, clustering and text mining can be done very easily as part of a R workflow – which are both available in this package

 ## Analyst Guide Contents